omerwe/S-PCGC/README.md

 The main features of S-PCGC are:
 1. **S-PCGC is designed for case-control studies**.
 Such studies include many subtleties not accounted for by methods designed for quantitative phenotypes like S-LDSC.
 2. **Seamless integration with S-LDSC format**.
-S-PCGC accepts the same input files and outputs the same output files as S-LDSC.
+S-PCGC accepts the same input and creates the same output files as S-LDSC.
 3. **Computational efficiency**.
 S-PCGC can analyze datasets with hundreds of thousands of individuals and dozens of functional annotations in a few hours.

 S-PCGC is described in the following paper: